14 Sights in Rennes, France (with Map and Images)

 Saint-Germain is a parish church in Rennes, France, France.
 A parish of wealthy mercantile merchants and then parliamentarians, the building is in the flamboyant Gothic style.
 It was erected for the most part from the fifteenth century to the seventeenth century.
 It preserves the oldest stained-glass window in Rennes as well as quality organs.

-The beaches of Baud are a green space in Rennes, located on the edge of Vilaine in the east of the city center, inaugurated in June 2019.
-This green space, made up of play and relaxation spaces but devoid of swimming zone despite Its name is part of the new Baud-Chardonnet development area.
+The Plages de Baud are a green space in Rennes, located on the banks of the Vilaine to the east of the city centre, inaugurated in June 2019.
+This green space, made up of play and relaxation areas but without a swimming area despite its name, is part of the new Baud-Chardonnet development area.

 The Opéra de Rennes is an Italian-style opera house located in downtown Rennes, France.
 It was designed by Charles Millardet and built by Pierre Louise.
 It was inaugurated in 1836.
 It is located on Place de la Mairie, forming the main eastern side of the square opposite the town hall.